Aladdin-Elshamy/Blog-Verse/README.md

    - Start the backend server:
      ```bash
      cd backend
-     npm start
+     npm run dev
      ```
    - Start the frontend development server:
      ```bash
      cd frontend
-     npm start
+     npm run dev
      ```

 5. **Access the Application**:
-   - Open `http://localhost:3000` in your browser for the frontend.
+   - Open `http://localhost:5173` in your browser for the frontend.
-   - The backend API runs on `http://localhost:5000` (or your specified port).
+   - The backend API runs on `http://localhost:3000` (or your specified port).

 ## Project Structure
 ```